rohitm99/DL24P-ATORCH-CLI/README.md

 Complete Python controller for ATORCH DL24P electronic load with **READ and WRITE** capabilities.
+This is for the V1.1.0 DL24P ATORCH load tester available on Amazon.

 Successfully reverse engineered the **write command protocol** using Wireshark USB captures through Windows software provided by ATORCH vendor.